 Check out Australia Zoo’s Koala!

 Get ready for a cuteness overload here at Australia Zoo!
-Keep your eyes peeled for our Wandering Wildlife Team for your chance to get up close with our adorable koalas.
-Check out our Koala’s LIVE! show everyday or, head to our very own Koala Walk Through, where you might be lucky enough to spot them high above in the treetops.
+Check out our Koala’s LIVE! show everyday or, head to our very own Koala Walk-through, where you might be lucky enough to spot them high above in the treetops.

 Although these sleepy animals will nap for up to 20 hours each day, they are far from boring.
 Did you know that koalas are not bears?
 Although their scientific name translates to them being a “grey pouched bear”, they are in fact a marsupial!
 This means they have a pouch and give birth to underdeveloped young.

 A baby koala is called a joey.
 When born, a koala joey looks like a tiny jellybean!
-They are born blind, hairless, adorable and weighing in at approximately 2 grams.
+They are born blind, hairless, adorable and weighing in at approximately 2 grams (0.07 ounces).
 Joeys will spend 6 to 7 months inside mum’s pouch, suckling on milk.

 60 - 85 centimetres